pactsafe/pactsafe-android-sdk/README.md

 #### Configure Contracts Link Tap Behavior

-When building an acceptance view for your users to create a user, for instance, you can utilalize `PSCheckBoxView` in your layout as so:
+In the third case, you may be uilding an acceptance view for your users to create a user, for instance, you can utilalize `PSCheckBoxView` in your layout as so:

 ```xml
 <com.pactsafe.pactsafeandroidsdk.ui.PSCheckBoxView